EnkoNeko/youtube/README.md

 # youtube

-Converts YouTube search queries contained in a text file into a textfile of selected URLs
+Converts YouTube search queries contained in a text file into a YT playlist of selected URLs

 Initially transferred to Github 6/06/2018